Road less traveled: Some NHL teams moving AHL squads closer

 The current commute, from Loveland to Denver, is more than manageable for a player who’s been added, recalled or returned on loan five times this season.
 Theoretically, he could be back at home in Fort Collins that night after a game.

-“Super easy,” said the 30-year-old Megna, who’s played in 121 NHL games.
+“Super easy,” said the 30-year-old Megna, who has played in 121 NHL games.
 “There’s not any issues with travel plans.
 You still feel good and prepared for a game.”

 Not that players mind the travel — any sort of travel.